Othonna gymnodiscus

 Fig. 3: top view of a flowering plant.

 In figure 4 we see a close-up of an individual cyathium in an early stage of flowering.
-The cyathophylls (bracts) are yellowish green.
+The cyathophylls (bracts) are yellowish-green.
 They enclose a circle formed by 5 nectar glands.
 These in turn enclose the flowers proper.
 In the middle is the female flower (pistil) with 3 incised stigma lobes.
-On the left we see a male flower (with the double anthers) that is just about to open and on the right male flowers that have already come out and with their tufts of stamens are somewhat reminiscent of a shaving brush.
+On the left, we see a male flower (with the double anthers) that is just about to open and on the right male flowers that have already come out and with their tufts of stamens are somewhat reminiscent of a shaving brush.
 The species is self-fertile and because male and female flowers are often ripe simultaneously even in one cyathium, pollination is almost guaranteed.

 Fig. 4

-This results in fruits that are initially green and nearly spherical (fig. 5), Fig. 5
+This results in fruits that are initially green and nearly spherical (fig. 5),

-later turning into an indeterminate brownish shade (fig. 6;
+Fig. 5 later turning into an indeterminate brownish shade (fig. 6);Fig. 6: An almost ripe fruit.

 it can be seen that the remains of the stamens are still present).
 Once that stage has been reached, it is high time to take measures to prevent the seeds from being hurled away so that you are later confronted with “clandestine inhabitants” in the pots of other plants.